octo-technology/tezos-academy/src/Chapters/ChapterTypes/course.md

 ℹ️We will look more deeply into the _record_ construct in the following chapters.

 ## Your mission

-Congratulation young space pilot you have been accepted to the Interstellar Academy !
-It seems you like spaceships, very well.
-Let's test you a bit before granting you a ship !

 <!-- prettier-ignore -->
 1- There is an online editor in the top right corner of this page.
 In the editor, define *ship\_code* as a string type.